The Japanese Greengrocer

 Japanese customers expect all their phone calls, emails and faxes to be acknowledged as soon as possible.
 It is best to reply that same day.
 Even if customers’ requests cannot be carried out right away, at least let them know that you received the inquiry and when you plan to get back to them.
 Depending on the request, regular status reports may be appreciated.

 Don’t automatically say “no” to unusual or complicated requests.
 Don’t be sarcastic—“You want it when??”
+But make sure to check the deadline.
 Japanese customers expect that your response will be a positive one, indicating a willingness to try.
 You will probably never be a “partner” with your “kamisama,” but attentiveness, cooperation, and oh yes, a gift of grapes now and then, can put you ahead of the competition in customer service.